stevenjmesser/visitmy.website/_posts/2021-06-16-the-alpha-continued.md

 ## Things I shuffled along

 Our alpha looking at recurring payments functionality for GOV.UK Pay has been going well.
 We called out the risky assumptions we were making about how it would work, dived into those assumptions to pull out specific research questions, wireframed and prototyped our ideas, and we’ve been testing these with service teams.
-Tomorrow we’ve got a session to check on what we’ve learned so far and on Monday we’ll check on progress against our ‘Alpha is done when...’ objectives.
+Tomorrow we’ve got a session to check on what we’ve learned so far and on Monday we’ll check on progress against our ‘Alpha is done when…’ objectives.

 The team have gelled well and they’re collaborating excellently.
 They’re good at helping each other get on the same page, and there’s enough trust to admit when you don’t know something.